 Now, the tiny town of Chilmark, with a population of less than 1200, is looking at spending $3,000,000 to replace the school's failed HVAC system - my calculations show that this can instead be done for 80% less cost, with individual room minisplits, air-purifiers and air-to-air heat exchangers, all installed by local experts.
 Thus, when one of them breaks, it doesn't mean closing the whole school, and staying closed until some state-approved experts can get to the island to try to fix it, at tremendous cost.
 Instead, the individual-room HVAC components are easily repairable or replaceable by those same local experts who installed it.

 The West Tisbury library is another example - it started to leak and develop severe mold and rot within two years of completion, and now, less than 10 years after completion, the HVAC is useless and will cost 2 million to replace.
 What are we to do about such extreme incompetence?
+It's almost as if they do it on purpose in order to siphon more money from our small communities.

 The terrible tragedy is that, in spite of all these years of failures in our municipal buildings, people are still lamely cowtowing to the State's demands, which prevent us from doing a much better job ourselves, at 50-80% less cost.